Modules over relative monads for syntax and semantics: 2--Signatures and their Representations

-The second monotony property, however, is \emph{false} for a monad over $\Delta$ in general.
-As an example, consider the monad given by

-equipped with a preorder which is contravariant in the first argument of the arrow constructor $(\Rightarrow)$.
-It is then clear that substituting in this position, the first argument of $(\Rightarrow)$, does in fact \emph{reverse} the order on terms, i.e.\ we obtain (using $\Rightarrow$ infixed)

-A different definition of monad which would enforce implication \ref{item:covar_in_subst_arg} to hold --- and hence not include the example $F$ --- can be given easily by considering $\PO$ as a 2-category: given morphisms $f, g : \PO(V,W)$ we say that there is precisely one 2-cell
+The second monotonicity property, however, is not encoded in the framework we give in the present paper.
+A different definition of monad which would enforce implication \ref{item:covar_in_subst_arg} to hold is given by considering $\PO$ as a category enriched over itself, or as a 2--category: given morphisms $f, g : \PO(V,W)$ we say that

 A monad $P$ would then have to be equipped with a substitution action that is given, for any two sets $V$ and $W$, by \emph{a functor} (of preorders)